 typhoons and tornadoes are often covered more extensively by media outlets,

 droughts often have the most devastating impact in many parts of the world,

-particularly developing nations.
+particularly developing nations in Africa.
 Families in some parts of Africa are dependent

 on agriculture for survival, and droughts, particularly in East Africa, can

-create food shortages, leading to serious and prolonged consequences for
+create food insecurities, leading to serious and prolonged consequences for